John C. Borden Auditorium

 The John C. Borden Auditorium is the School's main performance stage, with seating for 846.
 Originally built in 1931, it is a gem of the Art Deco style, featuring high wood wainscot, elaborate metalwork, and an entirely unique chandelier.
 Programming at Borden ranges from full-scale opera productions to intimate chamber recitals.

-The Gordon K. & Harriet Greenfield Hall
+The Gordon K. and Harriet Greenfield Hall

 With seating for 281, the intimate Gordon K. & Harriet Greenfield Hall is the School's main space for chamber music, master classes, and lectures.
 The Hall's Edwardian design features a distinctive stained-glass window, which allows for a high degree of natural lighting.
 In addition, the Hall's newly integrated audio system makes it an ideal recording space.